mathgladiator/roslin/SPEC.md

 For example, an item may have a field called 'shape' will which indicate the item will render a shape.
 The 'shape' object has at least three parameters: "shape", "stroke", "fill" which sit inside the object.
 More details can be found in the later sections, but we will set "shape" to "box" to render a box with stroke set to "#000" and fill set to "#fff".
 This will render a white box with a black border.

-An item may also have a field called matrix which will define how to position and size the box.
+An item may also have a field called 'matrix' which will define how to position and size the box.
 The defaults of this will be outlined in the [layout engine](#layout-engine) section.

 We give this card the name "simple-white-box", and then use the top-level field "default" to set this card as the root card.